 The charger is configured to be controlled by a BMS, but it does not receive any control messages from a BMS.
-The charger stopped charging by reducing the output voltage to the battery base voltage (12V/24V/36V/48V), as a safety precaution.
+The charger stopped charging, as a safety precaution.

 This error only shows when there is solar power available and thus the charger is ready to initiate charging.
 It does not show at night.
 In case there is a permanent problem, the error will raise in the morning and clear at night, and so forth.